AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

 // #todo[Something something `parry`]

 As mentioned earlier in, the environment is built from several #acr("AABB") colliders.
-This is done using the 2D collision detection library `parry2d`@parry2d. @f.m.rrt-colliders shows how the environment#sl, is broken into smaller #acr("AABB") collider rectangles#sr. The #acr("RRT*") algorithm defines a collision problem between all the environment colliders, and a circle#stl with radius $r_C$.
-Every time the #acr("RRT*") algorithm wants to place a new node, it checks if this circle, placed at the position of the new node, intersects with any of the environment colliders; where the node is abondened if it does.
-The radius of this circle is important, as it defines how close the path will get to the obstacles.
+This is done using the 2D collision detection library `parry2d`@parry2d. @f.m.rrt-colliders shows how the environment is broken into smaller #acr("AABB") collider rectangles.
+The #acr("RRT*") algorithm defines a collision problem between all the environment colliders, and a collision circle with radius $r_C$.
+Every time the #acr("RRT*") algorithm wants to place a new node, it checks if the collision circle, placed at the position of the new node, intersects with any of the environment colliders.
+In case an intersection is found the new node is abondened, and the alhorithm tries again by sampling a new point.
+The radius of the collision circle is important, as it defines how close the path will get to the obstacles.
 If the radius is small, the path will tend to get closer to the obstacles, as seen in @f.m.rrt-colliders#text(accent, "A").
-If the radius is equal to the step length, $s$, the path will tend towards the middle of the free space, staying far from the environment, as seen in @f.m.rrt-colliders#text(accent, "B").
+With a larger $r_C$, the path will tend towards the middle of the free space, staying far from the environment, as seen in @f.m.rrt-colliders#text(accent, "B").
+Furthermore, to ensure that the algorithm doesn't accept any corner cutting of the environment, the radius of the collision circle has to exceed half of the step length, $r_C = s"/"2$.
+The step length is the distance between the current node, and where $acr("RRT*")$ wants to place the new node in direction of the sampled point.

 #figure(
   {
     // set text(font: "JetBrainsMono NF", size: 0.85em)
     grid(
-      columns: (30%, 30%),
+      // columns: (30%, 30%),
+      columns: 2,
       std-block(
         breakable: false,
       )[
-        #image("../../../figures/out/rrt-colliders.svg")
+        #pad(x: 2mm, scale(y: -100%, image("../../../figures/out/rrt-colliders.svg")))
         #v(0.5em)
         #text(theme.text, [A: Small Collision Radius])
       ],
       std-block(
         breakable: false,
       )[
-        #image("../../../figures/out/rrt-colliders-expand.svg")
+        #pad(x: 2mm, scale(y: -100%, image("../../../figures/out/rrt-colliders-expand.svg")))
         #v(0.5em)
         #text(theme.text, [B: Large Collision Radius])
       ],
     )
   },
-  caption: [RRT algorithm and environment avoidance integration.
-Left image shows a small collision radius#stl, which results in a path that tends to get closer to the obstacles#sl.
-Right image shows a collision radius, equal to the step length; $r_C = s$, which results in a path that tends towards the middle of the free space, staying far from the environment.
-The collision radius for each node is teal#stl when no intersection is detected, and red#sr when an intersection is detected.], )<f.m.rrt-colliders>
+  caption: [RRT algorithm and environment avoidance integration, where #acr("RRT*") is tasked with finding a path from the blue#sl to the purple#sp point.
+A) shows a small collision radius#sg, which results in a path that tends to get closer to the obstacles#sr. B) shows a collision radius, equal to the half the step length; $r_C = s"/"2$, which results in a path that tends towards the middle of the free space, staying far from the environment.
+The collision radius for each node is green#sg when no intersection is detected, and yellow#sy when an intersection is detected.], )<f.m.rrt-colliders>

 Again, do note that even though #acr("RRT*") is used here, the collision detection is a detached module, which can also be used with other path-finding algorithms.
 The `rrt` crate@rrt-crate has been extended for the purpose of this thesis, as it only provided an #acr("RRT") implementation, the authors have extended it to include the #acr("RRT*") algorithm as well.
 This is done through the `rrstar`#footnote[Found in the #source-link("https://github.com/AU-Master-Thesis/rrt", "rrt") crate at #source-link("https://github.com/AU-Master-Thesis/rrt/blob/d4384c7ef96cde507f893d8953ce053659483f85/src/rrtstar.rs#L159", "src/rrtstar.rs:159")]<footnote.rrtstar> function, which provides an interface taking two $N$-dimensional points, a step length, a neighbourhood radius, a max number of iterations, see @lst.rrtstar.
 Furthermore, it is a higher order function which takes two function closure trait objects; `is_collision_free` and `random_sample`.